 BVC was formed over 100 years ago when the inventor of the vacuum cleaner, Hubert Cecil Booth founded the British Vacuum Company which evolved into the present BVC.

-Lamson were the pioneers of the pneumatic tube system and probably did more than any other company , in the late 19th century, to develop the whole concept of pneumatic conveying in buildings.
+Lamson were the pioneers of the pneumatic tube system and probably did more than any other company , from the late 19th century and through the 20th century, to develop the whole concept of pneumatic conveying in buildings.